MIMS Admissions FAQ (Frequently Asked Questions)

 Is fellowship support provided by the I School?

-Fellowships for MIMS students are awarded only for the first year of study, and cover all or part of the registration fees.
-A number of student research and teaching appointments are also available to qualified MIMS students, which also greatly reduce the registration fees (see student employment section below).
+A number of student research and teaching appointments are also available to qualified MIMS students, which greatly reduce the registration fees (see the student employment section below).
 Please note the I School does not offer MIMS students stipends for living expenses.
-Fellowship support for continuing students (past the first year of study) is awarded only to doctoral students to fund their ongoing degree work.

-The University awards through competition a limited number of merit-based and diversity fellowships each year.
+Additionally, UC Berkeley awards through competition a limited number of fellowships each year.
 See University Fellowships for further details.

 Is financial aid available?